-5.B Detection of Amplified Fragments Using the Applied Biosystems® 3130 or 3130xl Genetic Analyzer with Data Collection Software.
-Version 3.0 or 4.0
+5.B.
+Detection of Amplified Fragments Using POP-4® Polymer and the Applied Biosystems® 3130 or 3130x/ Genetic Analyzer with Data Collection Software, Version 3.0 or 4.0

-- 95°C dry heating block, water bath or thermal cycler - crushed ice, ice-water bath or freezer plate block - centrifuge compatible with 96-well plates - aerosol-resistant pipette tips - 3130 capillary array, 36cm - plate retainer and base set (standard) - POP-4® polymer for the Applied Biosystems® 3130/3130xl Genetic Analyzer - 10X genetic analyzer buffer with EDTA - MicroAmp® optical 96-well plate (or equivalent) and septa (Applied Biosystems) - Hi-DiTM formamide (Applied Biosystems Cat.# 4311320) - The quality of formamide is critical.
+- 95°C dry heating block, water bath or thermal cycler

+- crushed ice, ice-water bath or freezer plate block

+- centrifuge compatible with 96-well plates

+- aerosol-resistant pipette tips

+- 3130 capillary array, 36cm

+- plate retainer and base set (standard)

+- POP-4® polymer for the Applied Biosystems® 3130/3130xl Genetic Analyzers (or equivalent)

+- 10X genetic analyzer buffer with EDTA

+- MicroAmp® optical 96-well plate (or equivalent) and septa (Applied Biosystems)

+- Hi-DiTM formamide (Applied Biosystems Cat.# 4311320)

+- Stabilizer Reagent (Cat. #DM6571)

+- The quality of formamide is critical.
 Use only the recommended formamide.
-Freeze formamide in aliquots at -20°C. Multiple freeze-thaw cycles or long-term storage at 4°C may cause breakdown of formamide.
+Freeze formamide in aliquots at -20°C.

+Multiple freeze-thaw cycles or long-term storage at 4°C may cause breakdown of formamide.
 Poor-quality formamide may contain ions that compete with DNA during injection, which results in lower peak heights and reduced sensitivity.

 A longer injection time may not increase the signal. - Formamide is an irritant and a teratogen; avoid inhalation and contact with skin.
 Read the warning label, and take appropriate precautions when handling this substance.
-Always wear gloves and safety glasses when working with formamide.
+Always wear gloves and safety glasses when working with formamide. - If samples in an injection plate will not be injected immediately, we strongly recommend including Stabilizer Reagent in the loading cocktail, and injecting the samples within 48 hours.
+Omitting Stabilizer Reagent from the loading cocktail may result in loss of signal in the amplified samples.